PelleLille/hsl-docs/functions.rst

 .. function:: mail(sender, recipient, subject, body, transportid, [options])

-  Put a message (email) into the queue.
+  Put an email message into the queue.

-  :param string sender: the sender
+  :param sender: the sender email address, either as a string or a tuple with localpart and domain
+  :type sender: string or array
-  :param string recipient: the recipient
+  :param recipient: the recipient email address, either as a string or a tuple with localpart and domain
+  :type recipient: string or array
   :param string subject: the subject
   :param string body: the body
-  :param string transportid: the transportid
+  :param string transportid: the transport ID
   :param array options: options array
-  :return: the message id
+  :return: the queued message ID
   :rtype: string

   The following options are available in the options array.